jsduenass/Stewart_Gough_platform_UNAL/readme.md

 # Stewart Gough platform project analysis
-This repo documents the updating process of an Stewart Gough platform at Universidad Nacional de Colombia.
+This repo documents the updating process of PRISMMATIC(Parallel Robot Interface for Simulation of Machining Multi-Axis Trajectories and Integral Control), an Stewart Gough platform at Universidad Nacional de Colombia.
 This work is done as part of the final project of the class _Sensors and Actuators_ Semester 2021-II.

 ## (Tentative) Objectives
 The project has the following objectives:
-* Update the platform and make it's system requirements compatible with a modern system (Windows 10 - MATLAB r2021a)
+* Update the platform and make it's system requirements compatible with a modern system (Windows 10 - MATLAB r2021a).
-* Moving the platform using open source software
+* Moving the platform using open source software (Python 3.7 or higher).
 * Evaluate the impact of sensor quality on the performance of the system.